 Q: Are masked required during dancing?

-A: No, but masks are strongly recommended.
-Dancing falls under the physical exertion exemption (originally designed for gyms, etc.) so masks may be removed if social distancing of 6ft is exercised.
-Dancing is a very high risk activity and we recommend forgoing one all together.
+A: Yes, dancing is a very high risk activity and we recommend forgoing one all together.
 First and family dances are great and you could also consider having your DJ do a trivia or other fun distanced activity.

-Q: Are masked required for the wedding party, couple and officiant during wedding ceremonies?
+Q: Are masks required for the wedding party, couple and officiant during wedding ceremonies?

 A: No, but are strongly recommended.
 Ceremonies fall under ceremony and speaker exceptions.
 Social distancing is required.

 Q: My wedding is a private event, so doesn’t that make it exempt from all these rules?